mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/install.rst

 CodeChat extension/plugin installation
 ======================================
-Install a `CodeChat plugin or extension <../extensions/contents>` to use the CodeChat System (the final step of the installation steps above).
+Install a `CodeChat plugin or extension <../extensions/contents>` to use the CodeChat System (the final required step of the installation steps above).

 Renderers
 =========
 Renderers transform a textual source document into HTML, which the CodeChat System can then display.
+The CodeChat System `includes several renderers <included renderers_>`_; you may also optionally install `additional renderers`_.

 Included renderers
 ------------------